-Interest rates can be fixed or variable for a cash-out refi while they are typically fixed for a home equity loan.
+Home equity loan interest rates are typically fixed, while a cash-out refi can feature a fixed or variable APR.
 There are closing costs involved for both loans, although since a cash-out refi is essentially a new mortgage, the closing costs are higher than what they would be for a home equity loan.
 Terms can vary from 15 to 30 years for a cash-out refinance while a home equity loan is typically paid back between 5 and 30 years.
 Home equity loans tend to have higher interest rates since they are second mortgages, and if you fall behind in payments the initial mortgage gets prioritized.

 The good news: For either loan, if the cash taken out is used to improve the home, the loan is tax deductible.**

 For individuals in need of cash for important home improvements or other significant purchases, a home equity loan is often a go-to option.
-Homeowners can tap existing equity in order to get a loan with favorable terms and affordable interest rates.
+Homeowners can tap existing equity in order to get a loan with favorable terms and affordable home equity loan interest rates.

 While it can be a mighty responsibility to take on what is essentially a second mortgage, for those who can manage the additional monthly payments, the rewards are frequently worth it.
 Take a moment today to talk to a trusted lender and find out more about home equity loans and other loan and financing options.

 *Sample scenario provided for illustration purposes only and is not intended to provide mortgage or other financial advice specific to the circumstances of any individual and should not be relied upon in that regard.

 **Guaranteed Rate does not provide tax advice.
 Contact your tax advisor with any tax related questions.